lyteword/kjv/job/chapter-21.md

 <sup>14</sup> Therefore they say unto God, Depart from us; for we desire not the knowledge of thy ways.

-<sup>15</sup> What is the Almighty, that we should serve him? and what profit should we have, if we pray unto him?
+<sup>15</sup> What *is* the Almighty, that we should serve him? and what profit should we have, if we pray unto him?

-<sup>16</sup> Lo, their good is not in their hand: the counsel of the wicked is far from me.
+<sup>16</sup> Lo, their good *is* not in their hand: the counsel of the wicked is far from me.

-<sup>17</sup> How oft is the candle of the wicked put out! and how oft cometh their destruction upon them!
-God distributeth sorrows in his anger.
+<sup>17</sup> How oft is the candle of the wicked put out! and *how oft* cometh their destruction upon them! *God* distributeth sorrows in his anger.

 <sup>18</sup> They are as stubble before the wind, and as chaff that the storm carrieth away.

-<sup>19</sup> God layeth up his iniquity for his children: he rewardeth him, and he shall know it.
+<sup>19</sup> God layeth up his iniquity for his children: he rewardeth him, and he shall know *it*.

 <sup>20</sup> His eyes shall see his destruction, and he shall drink of the wrath of the Almighty.

-<sup>21</sup> For what pleasure hath he in his house after him, when the number of his months is cut off in the midst?
+<sup>21</sup> For what pleasure *hath* he in his house after him, when the number of his months is cut off in the midst?

-<sup>22</sup> Shall any teach God knowledge? seeing he judgeth those that are high.
+<sup>22</sup> Shall *any* teach God knowledge? seeing he judgeth those that are high.

 <sup>23</sup> One dieth in his full strength, being wholly at ease and quiet.